project-koku/nise/README.md

         --insights-upload UPLOAD_URL            optional, Use local directory path to populate a "local upload directory".
         --ros-ocp-info                          Optional, Generate ROS for Openshift data.
+        --constant-values-ros-ocp               Optional, Generate constant values for ROS for OpenShift data only when used with the ros-ocp-info parameter.

     OCI Report Options:
         --oci-bucket-name BUCKET_NAME           optional, OCI bucket name.